ericd-1qbit/the_temple/machine_learning/applications/Text to Image.md

 	- "Using classifier gradients to text-increase image alignment" TODO

 ## **Latent space**
 - embedd images in a lower-dimensional space and run diffusion process in that space

--
+- See